Discover how many miles Americans cover annually, which states have the most active drivers, and how US citizens compare to the rest of the world.

 Americans are now driving more miles per year than ever.
 In case you are wondering “how many miles does the average person drive a year?”, the answer is 13,474.

 However, Americans have not always been so mobile.
-As a matter of fact, the number of miles driven topped off around 10,120 in 2004 after rising consistently for almost 60 years.
+The number of miles driven topped off around 10,120 in 2004 after rising consistently for almost 60 years.
 After 2004, the number of driving miles started to decline in almost every state.
-Apparently, Americans rediscovered their passion for driving in 2015, putting a record 3.15 trillion miles on their vehicles that year.
+Americans rediscovered their passion for driving in 2015, putting a record 3.15 trillion miles on their vehicles that year.
 Since then, the average miles per year on a car has been rising consistently.

 2) There were over 225 million licensed drivers in the US in 2017; the number of registered drivers in the US increased by 3.6% every year.